-This Salted Caramel Butter Butter cream frosting recipe is simplified by using store bought caramel sauce.
-This sweet and salty frosting with a smooth caramel flavor and light and fluffy texture is excellent for cupcakes, cakes or even brownies!
+This Salted Caramel Butter Butter cream frosting recipe is simplified by using store bought caramel sauce and is one of my favorite buttercream frostings!
+This sweet and salty frosting with a smooth caramel flavor and light and fluffy texture is excellent for cupcakes, cakes, cookies or even brownies!
 Keep scrolling below the recipe for notes and substitutions.

 Easy salted caramel buttercream frosting

 - 1 cup softened butter